tymyrddin/android-mitigations/source/docs/services/research.md

-# Research before installing apps
+# Researching before installing apps

 * Search for the app name on Google Play Store.
 If there are multiple apps with similar names and icons, most of them are probably fake ones.